-Yeah, that's me--fifth grade, Green Acres Elementary School, Fairfax, Virginia (left)
+Yeah, that's me--fifth grade, Green Acres Elementary School, Fairfax, Virginia (first pic)

-Yeah, that's actually my sixth grade class going on a field trip to my house (right)
+Yeah, that's actually my sixth grade class going on a field trip to my house (second pic

 So, what makes us the way we are, huh?